shwetajose/INFO-6150-Web-Design/Assignment 1b/Personal Blog/README.md

 1.There are 7 html pages (index.html, blog.html,  contact.html,  about.html,  post1.html,  post2.html,  post3.html) made using External CSS

-2. Homepage is divided into three sections
+2.Homepage is divided into three sections

 3.Favicon is used to display the logo of the brand